 What happens when matter is multiplicated ?

 Niels Lyhne Løkkegaards work often revolves around the idea of (over)saturation as a pivot.
-How bodies can be saturated in such a way that they collapse under their own (over)saturated weight and thereby becomes something else - almost as a sort of emergens.
+How bodies can be saturated in such a way that they collapse under their own (over)saturated weight and thereby becomes something else - almost as a sort of reciprocal emergens.

 Niels Lyhne Løkkegaard method of arriving in this (over)saturated state is multiplication of single bodies into several bodies and he has used this method accros several media.